-These policies cover common risks faced by animal-assisted therapists.
+These insurance policies cover the common risks of animal-assisted therapy.

-A BOP bundles property insurance and general liability insurance at a discount.
+A BOP bundles commercial property insurance and general liability coverage at a discount.
 It's often the most cost-effective type of commercial insurance for animal-assisted therapists.

-This policy can help cover legal expenses if an animal-assisted therapist is sued for professional mistakes, such as a therapy dog that injures a client.
+Professional liability insurance covers legal expenses related to mistakes and oversights, such as a therapy animal that injures a client.
 It's sometimes referred to as malpractice insurance.